 The E-Waste Recycling Program offers students the ability to dispose of their electronic waste at two waste receptacles on campus.
 One E-Waste receptacle is located at the entrance of McIntyre Library, and the other is located in Hilltop Center near the ATM's.
 The waste is then brought to First Choice Recycling to be properly recycled.

-The SCORE Program is run by the SOS and sponsored by Xcel energy to provide free energy conservation education and materials to student renters living off-campus.
-Students can save money on their energy bills and reduce their carbon footprint by participating in this program, and participants also receive free pizza from Jim's Pizza!
+The SCORE Program is run by the SOS and sponsored by Xcel Energy to provide free energy conservation education and materials to student renters living off-campus.
+Students can save money on their energy bills and reduce their carbon footprint by participating in this program.
+Currently, exciting new improvements are being made to this program for the fall semester of 2016!

 The Windsource Program is run through Xcel Energy and funded at the UW-Eau Claire by the SOS.
 The Davies Student Center is powered on 100% renewable energy because the SOS purchases Renewable Energy Credits (RECs) annually.